 Marina Sjöberg, Certified Dietician, MSc

-Sports teacher, behavioral scientist & certified dietician.
+Behavioral scientist & certified dietician.
 Marina has been working as a clinical dietician for a few years on eg. Karolinska Hospital in Solna and in sports nutrition and sports medicine and has been the Swedish Athletics Association’s dietician since 2004.

 Marina teaches at Karlstad and Gothenburg Universities, sports colleges and educates national team coaches / leaders in sports such as length, alpine skiing, athletics and horse sports.
-Marina is located in Karlstad and also accepts customers / patients both privately and from occupational health and medical care.
+Marina is located in Karlstad and accepts customers / patients both privately and from occupational health and medical care.

 Lena Haggren Råsberg, Sports Medicine Physician, pediatric orthopedics, chief physician Astrid Lindgren’s Hospital, Stockholm.
 Head physician Swedish Athletics.

 Certified physician, specialist in orthopedic surgeon and pediatric orthopedics.
 Graduate studies at Karolinska Institutet.
-Lena has undergone post-graduates studies in walking analysis and biomechanics, sports medicine and administration of botulinum toxin in children with spasticity.
+Lena has undergone post-graduates studies in gait analysis and biomechanics, sports medicine and administration of botulinum toxin in children with spasticity.

 Joakim Ekberg, PhD, MSc.
 Public health scientist at Region Östergötland with a special focus on mental health and e-health.
 Process leader for assignments mental health Östergötland and healthcare strategist with specialization in ehealth.
 Sports research interest for psychosocial determinants of injury in individual sports, especially among young people.